 Such a workplace also draws talented researchers to the Institute.
 “If you want to attract the best people, you need to provide world-class facilities and tools.
 And that’s what we got when we implemented Microsoft Modern Workplace,” says Richard Wylie, Fundraising Director.

-HRI’s world-class facilities and technology empowers us to conduct our innovative research in over 150 collaborations around the world, as we speed towards the next groundbreaking discovery.
+HRI’s state-of-the-art facilities and technology empowers us to conduct our innovative research in over 150 collaborations around the world, as we speed towards the next groundbreaking discovery.

 “In terms of sharing data and collaborative tools, the platform we have in place with Microsoft will be absolutely key to us driving the science forward,” says Dr Hollings.
 “You can walk into a conference room, and people from other parts of the world are up on the screen looking at the same data and talking about the same results.
 There’s a realization that the brakes have been taken off, and people are able to move forward at a much greater speed.”